Jola people: History

-Early history
+The Jola are widely considered the first inhabitants of the lower reaches of the Casamance and Gambia rivers.

-These megaliths were built by the ancestors of the Serer people or of the Jola.
+The megaliths and stone circles of the area may have been built by the ancestors of the Serer people or of the Jola.

+Around the 11th century, in response to a progressively drying climate, Jola farmers created a padi system for growing rice, impounding rain and stream water during the wet season in padis.

 The Serer and Jola people believe in a common ancestry and have a joking relationship with each other which they assign to their ancient shared cultural heritage.
 According to the legend of Jambooñ and Againe (an ancient Serer and Jola legend), two sisters boarded a pirogue with their parties.
 Due to act of nature, the pirogue broke into half at the Point of Sangomar.
 Those who headed south became the ancestors of the Jola (descendants of Agaire) and those who headed north became the ancestors of the Serer people (descendants of Jambooñ).
 The Point of Sangomar is one of the sacred Serer sites.